Thirumurugan7/Super-Split/README copy.md

 ### For Service Providers

-- **Integrate with FlexFuse**: Expand your user base by accepting payments from any token and chain.
+- **Integrate with SuperSplit**: Expand your user base by accepting payments from any token and chain.
 - **Analytics Dashboard**: Access metrics on subscriber counts and revenue.
 - **Compliance**: Benefit from enhanced trust with User-Owned KYC and compliance tools.

 ## Technical Architecture

-- **Built on Kinto**: Utilizes Kinto’s User-Owned KYC and Account Abstraction.
+- **Built on SuperSplit**: Utilizes SuperSplit User-Owned KYC and Account Abstraction.
 - **Cross-Chain Compatibility**: Employs protocols like Connext and LayerZero for seamless interoperability.
 - **Smart Contracts**: Secure, modular, and transparent contracts audited for best practices.
 - **Frontend**: Developed with React for a responsive user interface.